Foundations for an Abstract Proof Theory in the Context of Horn Rules: Introduction

-$\bullet$ We define proof transformation notions (e.g. \emph{permutation} and \emph{simulation}) as well as explain how to strengthen or weaken certain rules (via notions called \emph{absorption} and \emph{fracturing}), which are used to provide generic calculus and derivation transformation algorithms and to compute complexity bounds thereof.
-This work contributes to a better understanding of how structural rules are eliminated from proofs, and how reachability and propagation rules~\cite{CasCerGasHer97,Lyo21thesis} arise from this process.
+$\bullet$ We define proof transformation notions (e.g. \emph{permutation} and \emph{simulation}) as well as explain how to strengthen or weaken certain rules (via new operations called \emph{absorption} and \emph{fracturing}), which are used to provide generic calculus and derivation transformation algorithms and to compute complexity bounds thereof.
+This work contributes to a better understanding of how structural rules are eliminated from proofs, and how reachability and propagation rules~\cite{GorPosTiu11,Lyo21thesis} arise from this process.
+This is important as proof systems with such rules typically incorporate less bureaucracy, utilize more economical data structures, and are amenable to automated reasoning tasks~\cite{Bru09,LyoTiuGorClo20,LyoGom22,TiuIanGor12}.

 $\bullet$ We discover that every abstract calculus exists within a finite lattice of `polynomially equivalent' abstract calculi, which we show how to compute.
 We observe that the top and bottom of a lattice is one of two calculus types, which we call \emph{implicit} and \emph{explicit} calculi, respectively.
-When we instantiate a lattice with known sequent-style systems, we find that nested calculi~\cite{Bul92,Kas94} serve as the top element, whereas labeled calculi~\cite{Sim94,Vig00} serve as the bottom element, establishing that nested and labeled calculi are \emph{dual}.
+When we instantiate a lattice with known multisequent systems, we find that various deep-inference nested sequent calculi with reachability rules (e.g.~\cite{TiuIanGor12,Fit14,Lyo21a}) serve as top elements, whereas various standard labeled sequent calculi (e.g.~\cite{Sim94,Vig00,NegPla11}) serve as bottom elements, establishing a \emph{duality} between many known nested and labeled sequent systems, which includes pairs of systems mentioned in \fig~\ref{fig:logics-and-calculi}.

-Our abstract approach has explanatory value, yielding deep insights into the nature of, and connection between, sequent-based systems.
-Moreover, we provide a widely applicable toolkit for the manipulation of proofs and proof systems.
+Our abstract approach has explanatory value, yielding deep insights into the nature of, and connection between, multisequent systems.
+Also, we provide a widely applicable toolkit for the manipulation of proofs and proof systems.